Clinical & Forensic Hypnosis Melbourne

 Avoiding Consequences:

 Fear of punishment or negative repercussions can drive dishonesty.
 If someone believes that admitting the truth will lead to undesirable outcomes, they may choose to lie instead.
+It’s easy for a habit to be formed where an individual feels they cannot stop lying and hypnotherapy is able to re-orient this habit back into a state of harmony with the individual so they no longer have a fear of negative consequences.
 Hypnotherapy can help the patient to face the reality of their situation and take responsibility for their own actions, as well as deal with any guilt or remorse that may arise.

 Maintaining Relationships:

-People might lie to avoid conflict or to preserve relationships.
-They may fear that the truth could strain their connections with others, leading them to compromise their integrity.
-Hypnotherapy can help you foster trust and respect in your relationships and help you communicate your needs and feelings in a respectful and honest way.
+Many people lie to avoid conflict or preserve relationships.
+They may fear that honesty could strain connections, leading them to compromise their integrity.
+Hypnotherapy can help by fostering trust and respect, and by supporting clearer communication of needs and feelings in an open, safe way.

 Some of the benefits of Ideo Ego Dynamics are:

-A Certified Practitioner of Ideo Ego Dynamics has the skills, experience, and resources to incorporate this program to assist patients overcome deep seated symptoms associated with lying.
+A Certified Practitioner of Ideo Ego Dynamics has the skills, experience, and resources to incorporate this program to assist patients overcome deep seated symptoms associated with lying and hypnotherapy works in conjunction with this method.
 In some cases, more direct medical intervention at a psychological of psychiatric level may be required.
 As Lying can also be a symptom of some mental health disorders, especially personality disorders.
 People with certain conditions, such as narcissistic personality disorder or antisocial personality disorder, tend to lie compulsively or pathologically, without a clear reason or benefit.
 They may also believe their own lies or have little regard for the consequences of their lying (ROBB-DOVER, 2021).
 Hypnotherapists may in some cases refer patients to a specialist.